aleixcastellvi/docker-compose-img/kafka/README.md

-# Setting Up and Using Kafka and Zookeeper with Docker
+# Setting Up Kafka and Zookeeper with Docker

 ## Start Docker Compose